Nick-Henderson/genre-from-lyrics/README.md

 ![](figs/distribution.png)
 ![](figs/genre_counts.png)

 We can see that there are far more rock songs than any other genre.
 We will need to account for this feature of the dataset during the modeling section.
+We can also see that New Age has very few songs.
+To avoid complications, I have dropped all New Age songs from the dataset.

 ### Which genres have the largest vocabularies?

 ![](figs/unique_words_per_genre.png)  ![](figs/words_per_song.png)

 Rap has by far the largest average vocabulary per song - that is, the largest number of unique words per song.
-We can see that rap also just has the most total words per song.
+We can see that rap also has the most total words per song, but not by as large of a margin.

 ### Which genres are most repetitive?